schytze0/deep_leaf/README.md

 There are some helper files:
 - `setup.py`: for creation of the package `src` to reference them in `app/`
 - `architecture.excalidraw`: visualization of (ongoing) workflow
+- `merge_progress.json`: A file to check how far we have been so far with the new data simulation

 .
 ├── LICENSE